-An IMI surtax (Adicional ao IMI, "AIMI") was introduced starting January 1, 2017, and it is levied on urban property, excluding urban property classified for "commerce, industry or services" or "other" uses.
+An IMI surtax (Adicional ao IMI, "AIMI") was introduced on January 1, 2017, and it is levied on urban property, excluding urban property classified for "commerce, industry or services" or "other" uses.

-AIMI is paid by individuals, corporate entities, structures and collective bodies without legal personality and undivided inheritances, and it is levied on the sum of the fiscal value of all the urban properties owned by a taxpayer as determined on January 1 each year.
-For individuals and undivided inheritance, the taxable base is reduced by
+AIMI is paid by individuals, corporate entities, structures and collective bodies without legal personality, and undivided inheritances, and it is levied on the sum of the fiscal value of all the urban properties owned by a taxpayer as determined on January 1 each year.9-10

+For individuals and undivided inheritance, the taxable base is reduced by €600,000.

-Married couples or couples living under a civil union may opt for joint taxation, in which case the deduction amounts to €1,200,000.
+Married couples or couples living under a civil union may opt for joint taxation, in which case the taxable base is reduced by €1,200,000.